 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based only on our current beliefs, expectations, and assumptions regarding the future of our business, future plans and strategies, projections, anticipated events and trends, the economy and other future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of our control.
 Our actual results and financial condition may differ materially from those indicated in the forward-looking statements.
 Therefore, you should not rely on any of these forward-looking statements.
-Important factors that could cause our actual results and financial conditions; deterioration in global economic and financial market conditions generally including as a result of pandemic health issues caused by COVID-19 and its recent variants and their effects, competition from third parties; intellectual property rights of third parties; regulatory constraints; changes in technology and methods of marketing; delays in completing various engineering and manufacturing programs; changes in customer order patterns; changes in product mix; success in technological advances and delivering technological innovations; shortages in components; production delays due to performance quality issues with outsourced components; and other factors beyond the Company's control.
+Important factors that could cause our actual results and financial condition to differ materially from those indicated in the forward-looking statements include, among others, the following: inability to generate revenue or to manage growth; lack of available funding; lack of a market for or market acceptance of our products; competition from third parties; general economic and business conditions; intellectual property rights of third parties; changes in technology and methods of marketing; delays in completing various engineering and manufacturing programs; changes in customer order patterns and qualification of new customers; changes in product mix; success in technological advances and delivering technological innovations; shortages in components; production delays due to performance quality issues with outsourced components; the novel coronavirus ("COVID-19") and its potential impact on our business; other risks to which our Company is subject; and other factors beyond the Company's control.

 The ultimate correctness of these forward-looking statements depends upon a number of known and unknown risks and events.
-We discuss our known material risks under Item 1.A "Risk Factors" contained in our Company's Annual Report on Form 10-K for the year ended December 31, 2021 and under Part II, Item 1.A.
-"Risk Factors" contained in this report on Form 10-Q. Many factors could cause our actual results to differ materially from the forward-looking statements.
+We discuss our known material risks under Part I Item 1.A "Risk Factors" contained in our Company's Annual Report on Form 10-K for the year ended December 31, 2022 and Part II, Item 1.A "Risk Factors" in this report on Form 10-Q. Many factors could cause our actual results to differ materially from the forward-looking statements.
 In addition, we cannot assess the impact of each factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.